camman3d/Trula/README.md

         }
     }

-You can still enforce parentage with wildcards:
+You can still enforce parentage and properties with wildcards:

-    Foo > % {
+    Foo > %[name = "bar"] {
-        Bar
+        Baz
     }

 ### Transforming